Arpeggeo/julia-distributed-computing/README.md

 Our goal is to process the files in parallel.
 First, we will make minor modifications to the script to be able to run it with multiple processes on the same machine (e.g. the login node).
 This step is important for debugging:

-- We load the Distributed stdlib to replace the simple for loop by a pmap call.
-It seems that Distributed is always available so we don’t need to instantiate the environment before loading it.
-That will be important because we will instantiate the other dependencies in all workers with a @everywhere block call that is already available without any previous instantiation.
+- We load the `Distributed` stdlib to replace the simple `for` loop by a `pmap` call. `Distributed` is always available so we don’t need to instantiate the environment before loading it.
-- We wrap the preamble into *two* @everywhere begin ... end blocks, and replace the for loop by a pmap call.
-We also add a `try ... catch` block to handle issues with specific files.
+- We wrap the preamble into *two* `@everywhere` blocks.
 Two separate blocks are needed so that the environment is properly instantiated in all processes before we start loading packages.
+- We also add a `try-catch` to handle issues with specific files handled by different parallel processes.

 Here is the resulting script after the modifications: